-- The Scrum master- the scrum master has the responsibility of managing the development of the project (process).
+- The Scrum master- the scrum master, has the responsibility of managing the development of the project (process).
 He prepares his team by giving training and understanding of the scrum process and functioning.

-- Product owner- product owner represents everybody’s interest in the project with a stake.
+- Product owner- product owner, represents everybody’s interest in the project with a stake.
 He is also responsible for maintaining product backlogs.
 In short, he prioritizes the list of project requirements with a time limit set.

-- Team- the team comprises of the manager and other required teammates.
+- Team- the team comprises the manager and other required teammates.
 The team is built up based on the requirements of the project.
 Developing functionality is the responsibility of the team.
 Every member of the team should possess a self-managing and self-organizing attitude.
-The team is prepared to figure out loopholes during the development process, they oversee turning product backlogs into an increment of functionality within an iteration and managing their work.
+The team is prepared to figure out loopholes during the development process; they oversee turning product backlogs into an increment of functionality within an iteration and managing their work.
 The whole team is taking responsibility for the success of the desired project.

-In the scrum project management process, the manager keeps the schedule for meetings on a regular basis, the meetings are supposed to discuss the daily functioning of the projects.
-This daily update on the project is called daily scrum.
+In the scrum project management process, the manager keeps the schedule for meetings on a regular basis; the meetings are supposed to discuss the daily functioning of the projects.
+This daily update on the project is called a daily scrum.
 The strategy is made by the team members to overcome every risk during the development process.